miguelPerezOntiveros/framework/README.md

 - improve documentation
 - I should look into extending the projects from within, issuing create table statements
 - I should allow for back and forward browser button functionality at index.php (you can't currently reach the same tab you were on)
-- I shouldnt be changing the actual file names on image uploads
 - I should reverse engineer sql dumps to my yaml syntax
 - change the user and user type table names to avoid collisions?
-- allow UI to ask for a DB port
 - should access to reference imply access to referenced column?
 - open project in new tab?
 - encript passwords in db